themohitrohilla/themohitrohilla/README.md

 - 💞️ I’m looking to collaborate on projects related to data analysis, machine learning, and AI.
 I'm eager to contribute and learn from others in these fields.
 - 📫 How to reach me ml30rohilla@gmail.com
 - 😄 Pronouns: He/Him/His
-- ⚡ Fun fact: My therapy comes in the form of revving engines and the smell of motor oil
+- ⚡ Fun fact: Share some data with me, and I will tell you a story

 <!---
 themohitrohilla/themohitrohilla is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.